 This tip may seem obvious, but in practice we tend to see our peers as competition instead of supporters or collaborators.
 Instead, actively nurture our network of peers: it really does pay off.

 The project that someone passes on due to a busy schedule or a short budget can be a project that is a good fit for you – and a great piece to add to your portfolio that eventually opens doors to bigger opportunities and new ventures.

 05. Send fan mail

 We all like getting notes from admirers: it lifts the spirits and strengths us as an industry.
-So why not let your design heroes let them know that you respect them and their work?
+So why not let your design heroes know that you respect them and their work?

 Sending genuine short emails (either notes or a good-looking promo mailer) to people who you admire can lead to many opportunities.
-One of them may be just what they are looking for - when firms are hiring, for example, or needing someone to commission for a project that matches your skillset.
+You may even be just what they are looking for – when firms are hiring, for example, or needing someone to commission for a project that matches your skillset.

 Of course, that won't always happen, so don't get discouraged if the phone doesn't ring immediately.
 It's always good to send a follow-up material showing your newest work; this keeps recipients interested and reminded of your availability.

 This is obvious, but an online platform to express yourself – and maintain a constant dialogue with other people interested in you work – is a must.
 And we're not just talking about a Twitter account or Facebook page.

 If you have illustration or photography skills to add to your graphic design skillset, this can also lead to significant work under the art direction of very talented people.

 Put together your best pieces in a simple yet elegant PDF, or in print format, and get ready to mail it to all those agencies that you're interested in.